ram-bor/training-app/README.md

 # training-app
-A training application that suggests a fitness roadmap based on data
+A training application that suggests a fitness roadmap based on user data